zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

            Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The gateway-url parameter sets the target endpoint on the gateway.

-      * **`metadata-map.routed-services.<prefix>.serviceUrl`**
+      * **`eureka.instance.metadata-map.routed-services.<prefix>.serviceUrl`**

           Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The service-url parameter points to the target endpoint on the gateway.

       * **`eureka.instance.metadata-map.apiml.enableUrlEncodedCharacters`**

-          When this parameter is set to true, the Gateway allows encoded characters to be part of URL requests redirected through the Gateway.
+          When this parameter is set to true, encoded characters in request URL are allowed to pass through the Gateway to the service.
 The default setting of `false` is the recommended setting.
 Change this setting to `true` only if you expect certain encoded characters in your application's requests.

           **Important!**  When the encoded character expected is an encoded slash or backslash (i.e. `%2F`, `%5C`), make sure the gateway is also configured to allow encoded slashes.
 For more info see [Configure the Zowe runtime](install-zos.md).